Texas Peanuts

 Find Your Type

-Texas is the only state to grow all four types of peanuts, but each variety has their own shape, flavor profile, and use.
+Texas is the only state to grow all four types of peanuts, but each variety has its own shape, flavor profile, and use.

 Runner Peanuts are the most widely used peanuts with an attractive, uniform kernel.
-Their delicious flavor, great roasting characteristics and high yields make them ideal for peanut butter.
+Their delicious flavor, great roasting characteristics and high yield make them ideal for peanut butter.

 Spanish Peanuts have small kernels with a copper jacket (or red-brown skin).
 They have a nutty flavor profile and a high oil content, making them perfect for extracting oil.
 Spanish peanuts are ideal for peanuts candies, snacks, and peanut butter.